SantiagoVallespir/Portfolio-Projects/2. Netflix Movies/README.md

 The final analysis is guided with some key questions that in particular try to get insights about the characteristics of the best ranked Netflix movies.
 The conclusions try to get understanding about which kind of Netflix products are performing better and in which products Neflix has to improve.

-Besides, an ad-hoc python package built on Pandas was developed to automatize data collection, data cleaning and data manipulation for further analysis (as Netflix release new content every week)
+Besides, an ad-hoc python package ("Movie Pandas") built on Pandas was developed to automatize data collection, data cleaning and data manipulation for further analysis (as Netflix release new content every week)

 ## 1. Download data from TMDB